ktangsali/physicsnemo-sym/docs/user_guide/features/csg_and_tessellated_module.rst

 .. figure:: /images/user_guide/csg_demo.png
-   :alt: Constructive Solid Geometry using Modulus Sym primitives
+   :alt: Constructive Solid Geometry using PhysicsNeMo Sym primitives
    :width: 80.0%
    :align: center

-   Constructive Solid Geometry using Modulus Sym primitives
+   Constructive Solid Geometry using PhysicsNeMo Sym primitives

-A complete list of primitives can be referred in ``modulus.geometry.primitives_*``
+A complete list of primitives can be referred in ``physicsnemo.geometry.primitives_*``

 .. note::
     While generating a complex primitive, it should be noted that the boolean operation are performed at the final stage, meaning it is invariant to